otrv4/otrv4/otrv4.md

 ## The protocol state machine

 (TODO: this state machine and description of internal variables are not requirements of how the implementation should be written, but abstractions that describe the behavior of the protocol on the wire, in the presence of these kinds of abstract operations.
-We should change the language in this section to make that more clear - the wire protocol doesn't actually care about thse things, as long as the behavior is the same).
+We should change the language in this section to make that more clear - the wire protocol doesn't actually care about these things, as long as the behavior is the same).

 An OTR client maintains separate state for every correspondent.
 For example, Alice may have an active OTR conversation with Bob, while having an insecure conversation with Charlie.

-For a conversation, with each correspondent, to start and to be maintained it is necesary for the client to manage how to deliver response messages, defined as message state, and to manage the authentication process, defined as authentication state.
+For a conversation, with each correspondent, to start and to be maintained it is necessary for the client to manage how to deliver response messages, defined as message state, and to manage the authentication process, defined as authentication state.